Florida Court Records

 Florida Marriage Records

-• The date the marriage occured
+- The date the marriage occurred

-• Full names of parents
+- Full names of parents

-• Date of birth for both spouses
+- Date of birth for both the bride and groom

-• Name of witnesses at the marriage
+- Name of witnesses at the marriage

-• Location of marriage (city or town)
+- Location of marriage (city or town)

-What Types of Marriage Records are available in Florida
+What Types Of Marriage Records Are Available in Florida?

 Note: Florida issues different marriage certificates, one of which is an optional commemorative certificate signed by the Governor and the State Registrar of the Bureau of Vital Statistics.
 However, this certificate cannot be used for official purposes.

-• The couple must be at least 18 years old (applicants who are 17 must have parental consent)
+- The couple must be at least 18 years old (applicants who are 17 must have parental consent)

-• Both parties must be present.
+- Both parties must be present.

-• Applicants must pay the appropriate fee.
+- Applicants must pay the appropriate fee.

 Are Florida Marriage Records Public?